Enrollment in the Affordable Care Act health exchanges is set to begin Oct. 1. But many eligible Americans still have questions.

 CAREY: It does not, and you're perfectly fine.
 You get some more benefits.
 You get a yearly wellness visit.
 You get more preventive services coverage.
 You get some help with your prescription drug coverage in this thing called the doughnut hole, which is the gap in coverage.
 But you do not have to enroll in an exchange.

 And it's an important point to note because there are some bad actors out there who may be trying to say to seniors - whether it's in phone calls or any kind of direct-mail things - that you have to take action now to enroll in the exchanges.
 And the truth is, in Medicare, you don't.
 Medicare has its own enrollment period.
 If you were in traditional Medicare and you wanted to go into a private plan called Medicare Exchange, for example, or you're in Medicare Exchange and you want a different Medicare Exchange plan, that enrollment period starts fairly soon.
+[POST-BROADCAST CORRECTION: Medicare Advantage - not Medicare Exchange - is the type of plan offered by a private company.]
 It's Oct.
 15th.
 It goes until December the 7th.
 That's within Medicare, but it has nothing to do with the exchanges or the ACA.

 MARTIN: Here's another category of folks who have questions.
 We got this question from Jessica Bow (ph), from all the way in Iceland, and she is an American who plans on moving back to the U.S. - an interesting dilemma.
 Here it is.